ziqinyeow/juxt.space/README.md

 An Ultra Fast Pose Estimation App aims to accelerate sport analysis workflows.

+## Overview

+The project was initialized using `create-next-app` on Dec 25, 2023.
+A public beta link will be dropping on December 31, 2023.

 ## Features

 - Modern, Sleek & Fast User Interface Build Using Next.js